cryptowerk/docs.cryptowerk.com/content/tutorials/4-retrieve Seal.md

   "minSupportedAPIVersion": 1
 }
 ```
-In the first case where the hash was successfully registered into the blockchain, you have retrieved the Cryptowerk Seal through the retrieval ID.
+In the first case where the hash was successfully registered into the blockchain, you have retrieved the Cryptowerk Seal with help of the retrieval ID.
 To automate this process, you can implement the callback function which will deliver the Cryptowerk Seal via e-mail, webhook or MQTT.
 Learn how to implement callbacks in the ["Register - with Callbacks"](https://docs.cryptowerk.com/tutorials/3-register-with-callbacks) tutorial.